vic-ma/howtodismantle.github.io/_posts/2025-02-13-Elevate-Your-Workflow-Building-a-Next-Gen-Continuous-Improvement-Board-with-Office-365-ToDo.md

 ## Set up the backend

-To access the Office 365 To Do application, we can use [this link](https://to-do.office.com/).
+To access the Office 365 To Do application, we use [this link](https://to-do.office.com/).
 For our CI board, we create a dedicated CI list:

 ![image](/assets/2025-02-13/010.png)

 ## Set up the data source

-After having created a new To Do list instance, we [authorize the Office 365 account](/Getting-started-with-the-new-Office-365-Data-Sources.html).
+After having created a new To Do list instance, we [authorize against the Office 365 account](/Getting-started-with-the-new-Office-365-Data-Sources.html).
 All accessible To Do lists show up in the combo box.

 The To Do list itself is a simple table with all the common attributes like title, description, due date, priority, status, etc.